Beta-2 Glycoprotein 1 Antibodies

 Antiphospholipid antibodies interfere with the body's blood clotting process in a way that is not fully understood.
 Their presence increases a person's risk of developing inappropriate blood clots (thrombi) in both arteries and veins.
 Antiphospholipid antibodies are most frequently seen in people with the autoimmune disorder called antiphospholipid syndrome (APS), which is associated with blood clots (thrombotic episodes), a low platelet count (thrombocytopenia), or with pregnancy complications such as pre-eclampsia and recurrent miscarriages, especially in the second and third trimesters.

 One or more antiphospholipid antibodies may also be seen with other autoimmune disorders, such as lupus (systemic lupus erythematosus, SLE).

 How is it used?

 Beta-2 glycoprotein 1 antibody tests are used along with cardiolipin antibody and lupus anticoagulant testing to help diagnose the cause of an unexplained blood clot (thrombotic episode) or recurrent miscarriages, to help diagnose antiphospholipid syndrome (APS), or to detect the autoantibodies in someone with another autoimmune disorder.

-Antiphospholipid antibodies, including beta-2 glycoprotein anitboides, are associated with excessive clotting.
+Antiphospholipid antibodies, including beta-2 glycoprotein antibodies, are associated with excessive clotting.
 They interfere with the body's blood clotting process in a way that is not fully understood.
-(See the "What is being tested?" section for more.)

 As beta-2 glycoprotein 1 antibody is less common than the other antiphospholipid antibodies, it may be ordered as a follow-up to those tests to provide a health practitioner with additional information.
 However, beta 2 glycoprotein 1 antibodies have been reported to be more specific (but less sensitive) than cardiolipin antibodies for the diagnosis of APS.